lorcan2440/Diff-Eq-Animated-Solver/readme.md

 ![Result](ezgif.com-gif-maker.gif)

-^ compressed - actual output is in MP4, much higher resolution, 30 fps.
+^ compressed - actual output is in MP4, much higher resolution, can be as long as you want, 30 fps.